inkstitch/inkstitch/collections/_docs/en/001-001-install-windows.md

 ### Ink/Stitch doesn't show up / is greyed out

-**Confirm installation path**

-Check if you extracted Ink/Stitch into the correct folder.
-If the `User extensions folder` doesn't work out correctly, you can also try to install into the `Inkscape extensions folder`.
-You can also look it up under `Edit > Preferences > System`.

 **Antivirus Software**

 Since Ink/Stitch is packed into a executable there are reports of anti-virus-software using heuristics that mark the extension as a false positive.
 The solution in this cases is to add the Ink/Stitch extension folder to the exception list on the av program and reinstall the extension and try again.